albertodemichelis/squirrel/doc/source/reference/api/stack_operations.rst

     :param SQInteger nsize: required stack size
     :returns: a SQRESULT

-ensure that the stack space left is at least of a specified size.If the stack is smaller it will automatically grow. if there's a memtamethod currently running the function will fail and the stack will not be resized, this situatuation has to be considered a "stack overflow".
+ensure that the stack space left is at least of a specified size.If the stack is smaller it will automatically grow. if there's a metamethod currently running the function will fail and the stack will not be resized, this situatuation has to be considered a "stack overflow".